Monti03/ChangesInWebPages/README.md

 # ChangesInWebPages

 ## Get a notification when a web page changes
-you can controll changes in web pages and get a notification on your android phone via Notify: https://play.google.com/store/apps/details?id=com.kevinbedi.notify
+you can control changes in web pages and get a notification on your android phone via Notify: https://play.google.com/store/apps/details?id=com.kevinbedi.notify

 ## Installation and requirements
 ```bash